• Home

 • Recipe Suggests: Potatoes, carrots, onions, and corn.
 Note that potatoes vary in texture, depending on type.
 I prefer to use Yukon Golds, but russet potatoes also work.

 • Substitutions: Use the vegetables of your choice.
 Root vegetables should always be roasted first.
-You can also use frozen vegetable: while not my first choice, they will definitely speed up the process.
+You can also use frozen vegetables.

 • Recipe Suggests: Our savory Herb Pie Crust recipe works perfectly with this pot pie recipe.